zakv/RbLab_user_devices/kdc101/README.md

 The KDC101 is capable of controlling various pieces of hardware.
 As of this writing, these pieces of hardware are typically actuated by the Z8 series of brushed DC servo motors, such as the Z812.

+Furthermore, "sequences" of moves do not currently have built-in support.
+In other words, this package allows setting the position of actuators before the start of a shot, but doesn't not support programming the devices to move mid-sequence when triggered.
+It may still be possible to do this by adjusting the controller's settings in the Kinesis GUI and then manually configuring a digital output channel to trigger it.
+However programmatically configuring those moves is not supported here, though the package could be generalized to do so.

 The code in this package is primarily based on the Zaber Stage controllers from the official labscript_utils distribution.
 Additionally, the approach to the low-level communication with the drivers was informed by the script in this <https://github.com/trautsned/thorlabs_kenesis_python> repo.